ES-Collection/Photoshop-Scripts/README.md

 Installing
 ----------
+Simply clone this repo into the Photoshop scripts directory:
-To install simply copy the files into the directory `Adobe Photoshop [Your Version]/Presets/Scripts/`
+`Adobe Photoshop [Your Version]/Presets/Scripts/`

 The next time Photoshop is opened, you can find the scripts under `File -> Scripts`